-Research undertaken for the BBP by the UTS Institute for Sustainable Futures into tenancy fitout material procurement attitudes and practices identified a great number of issues surrounding refurbishment waste.
+BBP research undertaken by the UTS Institute for Sustainable Futures looked into tenancy fitout material procurement attitudes and practices and identified a great number of issues surrounding refurbishment waste.
 These ranged from complex contracts and lack of ‘ownership’ of waste between old and new tenancies (as part of fulfilling make good clauses), to the large volumes of waste, and competitive markets for refurbished and reused fitout materials such as workstations.

 In collaboration with industry and the Sydney Industrial Ecology Network, the partnership has developed Stripout Waste Guidelines.
 These guidelines create a new best practice standard to achieve a minimum resource recovery target of 60% during the office strip-out and refurbishment process.
 These guidelines and associated workbook provide a framework to improve stripout operations, procurement processes, and ensure consistent measurement and reporting.